datanav/docs/getting-started.rst

   docker run -p <local_port>:<container_port> <docker_username>/<your_repository_name>:<tagname>

-Set **local_port** to 5000 and the container_port to the same as the one you specify in the Dockerfile.
+Set **local_port** to 5000 and the container_port to the same as the one you specified in the Dockerfile.

 Now you can either go to the url in the browser or do: